Related Posts:

 - Just one example of why dangerous drivers need to be reported as often as possible and severe sanctions pursued against them before they seriously injure or kill is the case of Aaron Sandner.

 Tien Le, 34, was killed and her partner, Cory Jach, 37, seriously injured when their car was hit by a ute driven by Aaron Sandner, who ran a red light at a Docklands intersection.
 A swab sample from Sandner's mouth found he had ice and amphetamines in his system but, because he was not injured he refused to give a blood sample, as is his legal right.
-Sandner, 30, was jailed by Judge Meryl Sexton for three years and three months, and could be released on parole in 20 months.
+Sandner, 30, was jailed by Judge Meryl Sexton for three years and three months, and could be released on parole in 20 months.- Sandner has an appalling history of dangerous driving but these were treated as a footnote to his crime even though he tested positive for drugs, had drugs in his car and ran a red light several seconds after it changed.
+The judge (Judge Sexton) concluded that "there was no evidence the drug use contributed to his driving" and said: "You just failed to see what you should have seen."
+Based on his prior offences, Aaron Sandner shouldn't have been licensed to drive and shouldn't have had a car to drive.
+Yet even after he comes out of prison I presume he'll be allowed back on the roads.

 The Age: Drug blood test loophole closure sought after test refused following crash